-After a scary near-drowning incident over the weekend, one New Jersey father is trying to warn other parents about the risks posed by mermaid tail swimsuits, a popular design that binds the legs and may put children at risk.
+After a scary near-drowning incident, one New Jersey father is trying to warn other parents about the risks posed by mermaid tail swimsuits, a popular design that binds the legs and may put children at risk.

 "The girls love mermaids — always have," Lisberg told TODAY Parents, adding that the girls owned similar swimsuits in the past and had worn them so many times that they fell apart.
 "We knew that with it blocking their feet it’s harder to kick or walk — and they knew that — but we figured (the pool) is two feet deep.
 Even if they sit down they can get themselves up."